abhijithkv056/whisper-AI-audio-transcription/readme.md

 Before running the application, make sure you have the following installed:

-- Python 3.8 or higher
+- Python 3.10 (required for Streamlit Cloud compatibility)
 - CUDA-capable GPU (recommended for faster processing)
 - FFmpeg (for audio processing)